Frequently Asked Questions

 • Shi’as believe that only certain relatives and descendants of the Prophet Muhammad could rule.

-• Shi’as believe that God chose Muhammad’s cousin, Ali, who was married to Muhammad’s daughter, Fatima, to be his successor and that Muhammad formally announced this before his death.
+• Shi’as believe that God chose Muhammad’s cousin, Ali, who was married to Muhammad’s daughter, Fatima, to be his successor and that Muhammad formally announced this succession before his death.

 • In contrast, Sunnis believe that Muhammad did not appoint any particular person for this position.